SmartGateway Configuration Manual

 Note

-Each account and user will have the ability to create SAP connectors.
-The following will show how a SAP Connector is created from an Administrator account, non-administrator users can also create SAP Connectors following these steps.
+The following will show how a SAP Connector is created from an Administrator account; non-administrator users can also create SAP Connectors in their environment following these steps.

 Enter the SmartGateway platform with your username and password: